SatwikPasumarthi/Mask-Detector-using-DL/README.md

 # Mask-Detector-using-DL
+### Introduction
-### IntroductionTo fight the Covid-19 virus we just need to maintain social distance and most importantly **wearing a mask**.
+To fight the Covid-19 virus we just need to maintain social distance and most importantly **wearing a mask**.
 In this project, I have used images of people wearing masks and without wearing masks.
 Using this data, I have trained my CNN model which is created using **TensorFlow**,**Keras** packages in python so that it will detect that whether you wore a mask or not.
 In the testing phase, I wrote code on Face detection using the **OpenCV** library in python.
 So in the testing phase, you have to sit right in front of your webcam, and then my Mask Detector will show you whether you wore a mask or not.